 - Endlessly knowledgeable and very friendly owners, who live on site: Hallie is an expert on the local markets and nearby islands; Tim is the building and garden guru

-- Perfect for couples or families with older kids and the 2 are kept separate; children under 14 are only allowed during Family Weeks (Easter and July) unless you book the whole property
+- Perfect for couples or families and the 2 are kept separate; children are only allowed during Family Weeks (Easter and July) unless you book the whole property

 - Impressive eco credentials (solar-heated water; own borehole; reused stone and brick; reed beds for filtering grey water)